me-AC/ecommerce-app/Readme.md

 ### API Endpoints

-- `POST /api/auth/register` - Register a new user
+- `POST /api/register` - Register a new user
-- `POST /api/auth/login` - Login a user
+- `POST /api/login` - Login a user
-- `GET /api/products` - Get all products
+- `GET /api/verify/:token` - Verify a user's email
-- `GET /api/products/:id` - Get a single product by ID
+- `GET /api/profile/:userId` - Get user profile by ID
-- `POST /api/products` - Create a new product
+- `POST /api/addresses` - Store a new address for the current user
-- `PUT /api/products/:id` - Update a product by ID
-- `DELETE /api/products/:id` - Delete a product by ID
-- `GET /api/cart` - Get the current user's cart
+- `GET /api/addresses/:id` - Retrieve all addresses for the current user
-- `POST /api/cart` - Add an item to the cart
-- `DELETE /api/cart/:id` - Remove an item from the cart
-- `POST /api/orders` - Create a new order
+- `POST /api/orders` - Store all orders to backend
+- `GET /api/orders/:userId` - Get all orders of user by ID

 ## Frontend

-The frontend is built with React and provides a user-friendly interface for interacting with the API.
+The frontend is built with React Native and provides a user-friendly interface for interacting with the API.
 It includes:

 - User registration and login forms
 - Product listing and detail pages